 This "Commission on A Way Forward," a diverse, 32-member group appointed by the Council of Bishops, has spent the past two years working to address the denomination’s differences on this topic.
 (Group members included 21 from the USA, 7 from Africa, 2 from Europe, and 2 from the Philippines; among those were 11 laity, 11 Elders, 2 Deacons, and 8 Bishops.)
 The Commission developed and discussed three plans, one of which was subsequently recommended by the Council of Bishops.

 All three plans and the Bishops’ recommendation will be presented to a special General Conference that will meet in St. Louis on February 23-26, 2019 but parts of the Traditional Plan violate the constitution of the United Methodist Church, so it will be further reviewed.
-For more background information, visit the links on this page or attend an in-church meeting (see the sidebar at right for upcoming meetings).
+For more background information, visit the links on this page.
 If you have questions, you may contact Pastor Bill Eaves.

 As we learn more, we will communicate more.